KTH-RPL-Planiacs/stl_multiclass/README.md

 We provide 2 implementations for the evaluation of the multi class STL models.
 The `hamming_loss` function returns the percentage of incorrectly predicted labels to the total number of labels.
 The `example_based_accuracy` function returns the proportion of correctly predicted labels to the total number of labels.
 Further, the `evaluate` function returns the true labels and the predicted labels of given trajectories.
-* `tree`: the learned multiclass STL decision tree
+* `tree`: the learned multiclass STL decision tree.
 * `dict_trajectories`: python dict identifying trajectoryID as key, and trajectories as value.
 A trajectory is a list of values [x_val,y_val], where each list of value represents the value of a trajectory at a given discrete time.
 * `dict_trajectories_classes`: python dict identifying trajectoryID as key, and list of classes as value.
 * `list_classes`: list of the different classes trajectories can belong to.